October 24, 2019

-Messy hands are a given during pumpkin carving.
-Also a given are the constant shrieks for said parent to wipe those tiny hands that keep encountering bits and pieces of pumpkin innards.
+Messy hands are given during pumpkin carving.
+Also, a given are the constant shrieks for said parent to wipe those tiny hands that keep encountering bits and pieces of pumpkin innards.
 Keep a package of baby wipes on the table for wiping dirty hands.
 It may seem like a simple task but it will save you the hassle of running back and forth to clean up small messes while also keeping those hands mess-free (and unable to wipe pumpkin residue on your walls!)
 Place a small garbage pail near the table for tossing the dirty wipes.

 Protect Your Table

 Cover your table with newspaper.
 Try to get every inch so that when you are done, there’s nothing left to wipe.
 When done, just roll up the paper with the pumpkin guts inside!

 If only pumpkin bits could just stick to the table area, life would be great.
 But, no, we know those stringy bits and fleshy parts are going to fly around as your carving session continues.
 And if you step on them, now you’ve smeared them on the floor, too!
 Grab some plastic bags and cover that floor up.
 Use painters tape to hunker those sides down so that the bags do not move as much.
 Once done, just roll up the bags and throw them out!